Should You Create and Keep Records of WHS Consultation?

 “Consultation with workers and with other duty holders does not have to be documented unless specifically required under the WHS Regulation, for example clause 552 of the WHS Regulation requires a major hazard facility’s safety case outline to include a description of the consultation with workers undertaken in the preparation of the safety case.
 However, it is good practice to keep records to demonstrate compliance with consultation requirements.

-Records of consultation may also assist the risk management process and make disputes less likely.” (page 15, Code of Practice: Work Health & Safety Consultation, Cooperation and Coordination)
+Records of consultation may also assist the risk management process and make disputes less likely.” (ref.
+Page 15.)

-Health & Safety Committees should keep records of the agenda and minutes of each committee meeting and any documents that are relevant to the WHS situations that they deal with.
+In companies that also have a Health & Safety Committee it would be expected that the committee keep records of the agenda and minutes of each committee meeting and any documents that are relevant to the WHS situations that are brought to their attention.

 Records of Discussions